MosheBerman/MBCalendarKit/README.md

         return [self data][date];
     }

 **Note:** The dates used as keys must match the dates passed into the data source method exactly.
-One way to ensure this is to use the `dateWithDay:month:year` method defined in the `NSDate+Components.m` category.
+One way to ensure this is to use the `dateWithDay:month:year` method defined in the `NSDate+Components.m` category to create the dates you pass to your events.

-You can see this code in `CKDemoViewController.m` in the demo app.
+You can also see this code in `CKDemoViewController.m` in the demo app.

 Handling User Interaction
 -------------------------